How to Select Donor Sperm? | IVF & Fertility Clinic London | The Evewell

 How to go about selecting donor sperm

-Donor sperm can be used for single women, same-sex couples, and to improve treatment success rates for heterosexual couples.
+Donor sperm can be used for single women, and same-sex couples, and to improve treatment success rates for heterosexual couples.

-Our lab team help answer some FAQs relating to using donor sperm.
+Millie Kanani, Lab Manager at The Evewell Harley Street, helps answer some FAQs relating to using donor sperm.

 How to go about selecting donor sperm